One Year of Proven Results – and Counting!

 How has congestion relief impacted you?

-Congestion Pricing is Transforming the New York Region
+Congestion Relief is Transforming the New York Region

-New York’s congestion pricing program has generated more than $215 million in revenue to date and is on track to raise $500 million in 2025 alone.
+New York’s congestion relief program has generated more than $468 million in revenue to date and is on track to raise over $500 million in 2025 alone.
 This funding is already going toward projects that will benefit businesses and residents across the region, including:

 • The Interborough Express train line, which will connect transit deserts in Brooklyn and Queens

-• Accessibility upgrades, such as elevator installation and escalator replacements at dozens of subway stations to create a public transit system that works for all
+• Accessibility upgrades at 23 subway stations, including elevator installation and escalator replacements, to create a public transit system that works for all

 • Create more than 100,000 jobs across the country and funding for MTA projects and contracts throughout the Tri-State area, ensuring economic and transit benefits for the broader region.

-Now, congestion pricing is here, and it’s working.
+Now, congestion relief is here, and it’s working.
 That means:

-• Cleaner air and safer streets: With fewer vehicles on the road, pedestrian and cyclist injuries have dropped, and air quality is improving.
+• Cleaner air and safer streets: With fewer vehicles on the road—about 71,000 less entering the CRZ each day—traffic injuries have dropped 15%, and air quality is improving

-• An economic boom for the congestion relief zone: With 1.5 million more visitors than this time last year, retail sales are on track to be $900 million higher in 2025 compared to 2024.
+• An economic boom for the congestion relief zone: With Manhattan foot traffic surpassing pre-pandemic levels in 2025, retail sales are on track to be $900 million higher in 2025 compared to 2024

-Congestion pricing works.
+Congestion relief works.
 New Yorkers are already seeing the benefits.
 Better commutes are here to stay.

 We can have world-class transit that is fast, reliable, and accessible.
 Anything less isn’t worthy of the world’s greatest city.